 High School: 8:00 to 3:25

-George Washington Academy offers the Advanced Placement Program for those students desiring a greater academic challenge, among other significant benefits.
-The courses are designed to be the equivalent of university level courses, and as such are more demanding than a typical high school course.
-Both AP and IB classes are taught at first-year university level and are eligible for college credits.
-For example, a student who took AP “Calculus BC” and a student who took IB “Mathematics HL” would both be eligible to skip Calculus I at university.
+Both AP and IB classes are taught at the first-year university level in the United States, and are therefore eligible for college credit.
+For example, a student who takes AP “Calculus BC” and a student who takes IB “Mathematics HL” will both be eligible to skip Calculus I in university.
 Both programs are rigorous.
 They offer a true college experience in high school.
 Universities want to see that students are challenging themselves – both AP and IB allow for that kind of rigor.
-Universities know the programs and know what the results mean.
-See our AP Program page for more details.
+Universities know both the programs and know what the results mean.

-The IB is a holistic program.
-You are either in or out.
+The IB Diploma Programme is designed to be an all-inclusive program; you are typically either in or out.
 All of an IB student’s classes are integrated and demanding.
-The AP program offers specific courses and exams on a course-by-course basis.
-Students can choose the areas they want to accelerate in.
-If math and science are their specialties then they can choose to advance in those subjects.
-Similarly, if languages or humanities are preferred, students can choose those realms.
+The AP program allows greater flexibility as it offers specific courses and exams on a course-by-course basis.
+Students can choose the areas in which they want to accelerate.
+If Math and Science are their specialties then they can choose to advance in those subjects.
+Similarly, if languages or Humanities are preferred, students can choose those realms.
 Students can advance in one or all of their courses.
-For those unique students who do accelerate and excel in multiple arenas, the College Board offers the AP International Diploma – an additional marker of significant achievement along with their US high school diploma.

 Do you have help for those with special needs?

 For elementary school we have a Student Support Service Team which includes ESL, reading specialists, and learning therapists.
 For middle school we have ESL teachers as well as school counselors.
 In High School there is a resource center for French and Arabic, as well as school counselors.
 In addition to these options we also have after school tutoring and homework club.

 Committing to a quality education with relatively small class sizes